The Best One Day in San Francisco Itinerary: A Local’s Guide

 The best time of year to visit San Francisco based on weather is September and October.
 This is when San Francisco summer starts.
 Our temperatures increase and people flock to the city’s beaches.
 While it’s the shoulder season, accommodation prices are generally the same as the summer.

 The holiday season is a fun time to visit the city.
-San Francisco at Christmas is a beautiful sight to see.
-Not only does the city decorate with trees, gigantic ornaments, and ice skating rinks but many locals go all out with their house decorations.
+San Francisco at Christmas is a beautiful sight.
+Not only does the city decorate with trees, gigantic ornaments, and ice skating rinks, but many locals go all out with their house decorations.

 San Francisco skyline at sunset seen from Corona Heights Park.